geekgirljoy/PHP/README.md

 ##Loose Code
 This folder contains stand alone code.
-Each does domething different and is here because I want a backup of this code for any number of reasons.
+Each does something different and is here because I want a backup of this code for any number of reasons.
 ######[AreaOfACylinder.php](Loose Code/AreaOfACylinder.php)
 ######[AreaOfATriangle.php](Loose Code/AreaOfATriangle.php)
 ######[AssociativeArray.php](Loose Code/AssociativeArray.php)